This blog contains notes on Joshua Bloch’s Effective Java. I may also include some Java 8 specific entries after that. There are following parts:

 Operation(String symbol) { this.symbol = symbol; }

-@Override public String toString() {return symbol; }
+public String toString() {return symbol; }

 abstract double apply (double x, double y);